Nouakchott tramway: Planning

 President Mohamed Ould Ghazouani pledged in his campaign for the 2019 Mauritanian presidential election to build rail lines in Nouakchott to alleviate the mobility problems of the city.

-On December 24, 2021, the then Minister of Equipement and Transport, Mokhtar Ahmed Yedali, invited the Egyptian company Arab Contractors to "negotiate the construction of a (tram) train in the city of Nouakchott, as part of a program the ministry is working on to develop the country's transport infrastructure".
+On December 24, 2021, the then Minister of Equipment and Transport, Mokhtar Ahmed Yedali, invited the Egyptian company Arab Contractors to "negotiate the construction of a (tram) train in the city of Nouakchott, as part of a program the ministry is working on to develop the country's transport infrastructure".

-On 21 July 2022 the then Minister of Equipement and Transports Moktar Ahmed Yedali signed a memorandum of understanding with the President of the Administration Council of Arab Contractors Seyed Farouk to build two tramway lines in the capital of Mauritania, Nouakchott.
+On 21 July 2022 the then Minister of Equipment and Transports Moktar Ahmed Yedali signed a memorandum of understanding with the President of the Administration Council of Arab Contractors Seyed Farouk to build two tramway lines in the capital of Mauritania, Nouakchott.

 The memorandum of understanding stipulates that the Arab Contractors company shall submit a provisional preliminary report within a maximum period of three months, specifying the technical standards of the project, after which it shall be submitted to the Ministry for approval of its content or comments on it.
 After approving its final version, the Arab Contractors company, at its own expense, will conduct a technical study to know the characteristics of the train track, within a maximum period of one year, provided that it plays the role of assistant to find a financier to finance the project.

 The advisor to the Minister of Equipment and Transport in charge of port, river and railway affairs, Yahya Ismail Bahdah, indicated that "after the completion of the study and the agreement of the financier with the Mauritanian side on the method of repayment of the loan, the exemption period and the interest rate and its approval by the Ministry of Economic Affairs, the actual work of the project will begin, with the occupancy period and the type of trains being specified in the aforementioned study".